AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/putstring12.md

 title: 'put_string/[1,2]'
 group: Input Output
 predicates:
+- {sig: 'put_string', args: {
-- {sig: 'put_string/1', desc: 'output a string to the current output stream'}
+    1: 'output a string to the current output stream',
-- {sig: 'put_string/2', desc: 'output a string to a specific output stream'}
+    2: 'output a string to a specific output stream' }}
 ---

 ## FORMS